DeepLearnI/atlas-ce-docs/docs/api_docs/sources/index.md

 Maintain an audit trail of every single experiment you run, complete with code and any saved items

 ## How does Atlas Work?
-Atlas CE consists of the following core modules:
+Atlas consists of the following core modules:

 * GUI - A Dockerized web application to view job status for various projects.
 * Foundations SDK & CLI - A programmatic and command-line interfaces for Atlas.